AlexDenk/artisynth_gait_model/README.md

 ![General model overview](Gait2392_Demo.gif)

 The image shows the generated multibody model controlled by Inverse Kinematics.
+Notice, that the ground-pelvis joint was removed in this model, since it is unnecessary in Artisynth.
 Ground reaction forces are available, but incorporation is still under development.

 ![Inverse Simulation overview](Gait2392_Demo.png)